Home » Technology » Turn Your E-Waste into Cash By Selling Computer Scrap

 What happens once you sell that pile of scrap electronics?
 Here’s the process:

-1. Collection and Transportation: The buyer collects the e-waste—your sold goods—and transports them to a certified electronics recycling facility.
-Specialized equipment is used to handle different types of waste and separate out the valuable components.
+1. Collection and Transportation: The buyer collects the e-waste—your sold goods—and transports it to a certified electronics recycling facility.
+Specialized equipment handles different types of waste and separates out the valuable components.

 2. Material Separation: Metals, plastic, and hazardous materials—each gets separated.

-• Precious Metals (Gold, Silver, Palladium): Extracted and melted down.
-Precious metals are then refined and used in manufacturing new electronics.
+• Precious Metals (Gold, Silver, Palladium) are extracted and melted down.
+They are then refined and used to manufacture new electronics.

 • Plastics and Other Reusable Materials: Non-metal parts are shredded and reprocessed into usable plastic material.